 She has a MA in Economics from Simon Fraser University and a M.Sc. in Socioeconomic Systems Engineering from the Institute for Management and Planning Studies (IMPS), Tehran.
 Tima has worked as a research analyst at Collaboration for Outcomes Research and Evaluation (CORE).
 She also held a faculty position at IMPS for seven years and conducted several research projects in economics evaluation and statistical analysis.
 Her research interests are focused on decision-analytic modeling and simulation, preference elicitation techniques (with a particular focus on using Bayesian methods in econometric analysis of discrete choice data), and health technology assessment.

 Michaela Davies joined CHÉOS in the spring of 2019 as our Director of Communications.
-Michaela holds a Masters in Communications and has a breadth of experience working within heath care non-profits, as well as large, publicly traded organizations.
+Michaela holds a Masters in Communications and has a breadth of experience working within health care non-profits, as well as large, publicly-traded organizations.

 Phone: 604-682-2344 ext.
 68306

 Ms. Branch joined the communications department in the fall of 2019.
 She holds a degree in Human Biology from the University of Birmingham and was previously the commissioning editor of Future Microbiology and Women’s Health.
-Hannah has worked for the CIG team, as well as in healthcare communications and PR, developing campaigns across a variety of healthcare areas and winning the 2017 OTC Marketing Award for her work on health communications campaigns for Boots Pharmacy in the UK.
+Hannah has worked for the CIG Healthcare Partnership, as well as in other healthcare communications and PR roles, developing campaigns across a variety of healthcare areas and winning the 2017 OTC Marketing Award for her work on health communications campaigns for Boots Pharmacy in the UK.

 Mr. Sean Sinden joined the Communications Department in February of 2016.
-He holds a Master of Science degree from UBC and is currently working towards a Masters in Public Health, also at UBC.
+He holds a Master of Public Health degree and a Master of Science degree from UBC.
 Sean works with CHÉOS Scientists and staff to communicate information about research projects and their results and implications to a variety of audiences.